-An REIT is a company that either owns income-producing properties or owns the mortgage on those properties.
+A real estate investment trust (REIT) is a fund that either owns income-producing properties or owns the mortgage on those properties.
 Typically, REITs specialize in a certain type of property, although you can also find hybrid trusts that offer a mix of investments.
 The REIT sells shares to investors, which you can purchase directly from the company or through an exchange-traded fund (ETF) or mutual fund.

 Office REITs invest in, you guessed it, office buildings.
 Again, they generate income by charging rent for the use of the property.
 When demand is high, dividends to shareholders are high as well.
 Similar to residential REITs, you’ll want to look at the strength of the economy, rent prices and vacancy rates when researching an office REIT.
 If there are plentiful businesses sprouting up and looking for office space in the area, that’s a good sign that dividends will be strong.

-Pros and Cons of Investing in an REIT
+Pros and Cons of Investing in a REIT

 One downside of REITs, particularly mortgage REITs, is their susceptibility to interest rate fluctuations.
 Since changes in interest rates can significantly alter the value of mortgages on the resale market, REITs are particularly vulnerable to those changes in a way that typical stocks and bonds aren’t.
 REITs, as measured by the MSCI U.S. REIT index, have boasted higher annual returns than the S&P 500 since 2010, but that doesn’t mean they’re inherently better investments.
 Just two years earlier, many REITs suffered extreme losses due to the financial crisis and the key role that the real estate market played in it.